blinklet/circuitpython-projects/README.md

 ## Connect to the Bluefruit serial port

-Start the [Mu editor](https://codewith.mu/) and click on the *Serial* button.
+Start the Mu editor and click on the *Serial* button.
 You should see the [Serial Console](https://learn.adafruit.com/adafruit-circuit-playground-express/connecting-to-the-serial-console) appear in the Mu Editor's interface:

 ![](./Images/MU-REPL.png)

+For more information, see the [Mu editor documentation regarding Adafruit boards](https://codewith.mu/en/tutorials/1.2/adafruit).

-## Running code and the REPL
+## Running code and using the REPL

 Open the *code.py* file on the Bluefruit by pressing the *Load* button on the Mu editor and selecting the *code.py* file.
 If you are using the board for the first time, you will see a simple "Hello World" program in the *code.py* file.
 It prints one line of text in the serial console, then stops.

 By default, the Bluefruit will automatically run changes to the *code.py* file when it is saved, so your updated code starts running as soon as you save the file.

-Use the *Enter* key, *Ctrl-D*, abd *Ctrl-C* to control whether the serial console is running the program stored on the board or running code from the REPL.
+Use the *Enter* key, *Ctrl-D*, and *Ctrl-C* to control whether the serial console is running the program stored on the board or is running code from the REPL.

 * To run the *code.py* program again, press *Ctrl-D*.
-* To switch to the Python REPL, press *Enter*.
+* To switch to the CircuitPython REPL, press *Enter*.
 * To switch from the REPL to running the *code.py* program, press *Ctrl-D*.
 * If you are running a loop in the *code.py* program and want to stop it and switch to the REPL, press *Ctrl-C*, and then *Enter*.
 * If you are running a loop in the REPL and want to exit the loop and return to the REPL, press *Ctrl-C*.